Electrical & Computer Engineering Department

 Dissertation Research

-The period following the comprehensive oral presentation is devoted to research for the dissertation, although such research may begin before the oral presentation is completed.
-After the DC approves the research topic, the Doctoral candidate shall conduct the dissertation research toward the defined objective.
+The period following the comprehensive examination is devoted to research for the dissertation, although such research may begin before the examination is completed.
+After the Doctoral Committee approves the research topic, the PhD candidate should begin the completion of dissertation research.

 Program Completion